deepakrathore21/payment-wallet-app/README.md

 3) Abhishek Kumar -Responsible For handeling the Exceptions and Creating the Service Layer.

-4) Navneet Singh -Responsible for The frontent Layer while implementing proper RESTful API naming Conventions.
+4) Deepak Rathore -Responsible for The frontent Layer while implementing proper RESTful API naming Conventions.

 5) Roshni -Responsible for Creating the login and logout Session layer with proper validation.